 Figure 8: The MAC receive process

-The MAC shall discard frames that have an unsupported Frame Version in their Frame Control element (clause 6.2.1.1).

 The MAC shall filter frames based on the included receiver address.
-It shall discard all frames that are neither unicasts to the address associated with the device nor broadcasts address.
-The MAC shall also discard data and management frames that do not belong to the OWPAN it is associated with.
+It shall discard all frames that have a receiver address that does not belong to the device or the broadcast receiver address.
+The MAC shall also discard data and management frames that do not belong to its associated OWPAN.

+The MAC then shall check the integrity of the frame based on the FCS field included in the frame.
+If the frame contains errors, the MAC shall discard the frame.

+The MAC shall discard frames that have an unsupported Frame Version in their Frame Control element (clause 6.2.1).

-For remaining received frames that indicate the usage of security in their header, the MAC shall perform decryption, authenticity checking and replay detection and prevention as detailed in the respective security clause.
+For remaining received frames that indicate the usage of security in their header, the MAC shall perform decryption, authenticity checking and replay detection and prevention as detailed in clause 8.2.3.
 For that purpose, the MAC makes use of the security information included in the Auxiliary Security Header of the frame as specified in the respective clause for the security type.